 AP Environmental Science Practice Materials

-Even now that you have a study plan you can use, it can be difficult to find high-quality practice materials.
-Luckily, we're here to help!
-You can check out a comprehensive guide to all practice materials for AP Environmental Science, but below are the best quizzes and tests for you to start using.
-All of these resources are free to access.
+Even now that you have an AP Enviro study plan you can use, it can be difficult to find high-quality practice materials.
+Fortunately, we're here to help!

-- There is one complete and official practice test available from the College Board.
+- There is one complete APES practice test (from 1998) available on the College Board website

-- If you’re looking for free-response questions, there are dozens of examples from previous AP exams that you should use.
+- For free-response questions, the College Board offers dozens of examples from previous AP exams

-- Varsity Tutors also has a 100-question multiple-choice test.
-You can combine these multiple-choice questions with a set of official free-response questions above in order to create a complete practice test.
+- Test-prep company Varsity Tutors also has a 100-question multiple-choice practice test; you can combine 80 of these questions with official free-response questions to make a complete practice test

 Summary: Key Strategies for AP Environmental Science

-Second semester is when you'll start focused review for the AP exam.
-Taking an initial practice test, evaluating your score, and targeting your weaknesses will help you minimize your weak areas and be strong across the board.
-Use the notes and practice materials linked in this guide to help supplement your review.
+Your second semester is when you'll start focused review for the AP Enviro exam.
+Taking an initial practice test, evaluating your score, and targeting your weaknesses will allow you to minimize your weak areas and become stronger across the board.

 Looking for more details on what to expect from the AP Enviro class?
-Check out our complete guide to the course.
+Check out our complete guide to the AP course and exam.

 Wondering when you should start studying for AP Enviro and other AP exams?
-In our guide, we help you figure out exactly when you need to start cracking open those review books.
+Take a look at our guide to figure out exactly when you need to start cracking open those review books.